COSC-499-W2023/year-long-project-team-9/docs/weekly logs/soren-stenback-weekly-log.md

 ### October 23 - October 29, 2023

-- This week I worked on the milestone to create a Create Request webpage in Next.js.
+- This week I worked on Milestone #2, the Mini-Presentation.
 - The goals for this week were to code the landing and Create Request webpages and begin to form our mini-presentation.

 ### Picture of Project Board